vonvoo/docs/docs/source/password manager continued.rst

 |logo_bitwarden| Enable 2FA for Bitwarden
 ------------

+On your computer...

-On your computer, log into the *Bitwarden* app and navigate to Account > Two-step Login.
-A browser tab will open to the *Bitwarden Web Vault*...
+   - In the browser, navigate to the *Bitwarden Web Vault*

   ..
 Warning::
      Never allow the browser to save the *Bitwarden* credentials.